Skip to Main Content

 • reporting any spillage to library building staff immediately

-• recycling clean plastic, paper, cans
+• recycling clean plastic, paper, and cans

 Location: Second floor, Plaza, Room 206A

 This classroom is reserved primarily for library instruction.
+The Highline College library instruction classroom contains:

-• Seating for 40 students
+• seating for 40 students

 • 1 instructor podium